Munawwar/preact-spa-template/README.md

 - title: the title text used to set head title tag

 Path redirects can be configured in src/routes/redirects.js

+### About tiny-ui

+You can theme tiny ui at src/third-party/tiny-ui/theme.scss

+tiny-ui components don't import their own css.
+And we need a way to theme the components too.
+So I have chosen to re-export tiny-ui components with it's own scss file that includes the theme and the component's scss file.
+Check:
+ - src/third-party/tiny-ui/Button.scss
+ - src/third-party/tiny-ui/Button.jsx
+ - and src/third-party/tiny-ui/index.js

+I only did this for Button.
+If you want more tiny-ui component, you need follow the example of Button.

 ### About global state manager utility
 The state manager at src/third-party/state-manager follows the same